-XIFIN, Inc. is committed to a policy of ensuring adequate controls and safeguards are in place when delivering and supporting data belonging to its customers.
-The company has successfully completed all its SSAE 18 (formerly SSAE 16 or SAS 70) audits, as determined by an independent accounting and auditing firm, since first undergoing the process, in 2009.
+XIFIN, Inc. is committed to ensuring proper controls and safeguards are in place when delivering and supporting data belonging to its customers.
+The company has successfully completed all its SSAE 18 audits as determined by an independent accounting and auditing firm, since first undergoing the process in 2009.
 This designation distinguishes XIFIN as a provider of reliable software and services, built upon a solid set of operational controls and business processes.
-The audit helps assure XIFIN customers that their transactions and business information are safeguarded against loss and protected from disaster, fraud, or tampering.

 Statement on Standards for Attestation Engagements no. 18 (SSAE 18) is the new "attest" standard put forth by the Auditing Standards Board (ASB) of the American Institute of Certified Public Accountants (AICPA).
 The new SSAE 18 standard went into effect for any reports dated after May 1, 2017.

 SSAE 18 supersedes SSAE 16, which in turn superseded the SAS 70 audit standard.
 SSAE 18 combines several prior SSAEs that were not related to SSAE 16.
 SSAE 16 was specific to SOC 1 reports which deal with the controls at a service organization that impact financial reporting of the customers of the service organization.
 By contrast, SSAE 18 refers to many different types of attestation reports, not just SOC 1 reports.